Charity Choices

 Why should I support your work?

-This summary communicates how much we do every year.
-Plus, AKF is one of the nation’s highest-rated charities, investing 97 cents of every donated dollar in patients and programs.
-We provide critically needed services while maintaining the highest 4-Star Charity Rating (Exceptional) for 20 consecutive years from Charity Navigator, the nation’s leading charity watchdog agency.
+AKF is one of the nation’s highest-rated charities, investing 97 cents of every donated dollar in patients and programs.
+We provide critically needed services while maintaining the highest 4-Star Charity Rating (Exceptional) for 21 consecutive years from Charity Navigator, the nation’s leading charity watchdog agency.
 In addition, the American Kidney Fund has an “A Plus” rating from CharityWatch, adheres to the National Health Council Standards of Excellence, and is a member of the Better Business Bureau Wise Giving Alliance.

 Why does your charity exist?

-Roughly 807,000 Americans are living with kidney failure.
-Of those, more than 562,000 are on dialysis and 245,000 are living with kidney transplants.
+Roughly 808,000 Americans are living with kidney failure.
+Of those, more than 556,000 are on dialysis and 250,000 are living with kidney transplants.
 The number of people who need kidney transplants is far greater than the number of available donor organs.
-There are more than 90,000 Americans on the waiting list for a kidney transplant, approximately 26,000 kidneys were transplanted in the U.S. last year.
+There are more than 90,000 Americans on the waiting list for a kidney transplant, but approximately 28,000 kidneys were transplanted in the U.S. last year.

 AKF’s financial assistance programs ensure that these patients continue to have access to their lifesaving treatments.